Eliot Sumner

 Eliot Paulina Sumner (born 30 July 1990) is an English singer, songwriter and actor.
-They are the child of musician Sting and actress Trudie Styler.
+They are the child of musician Sting and Trudie Styler.

 They began their music career at a young age and signed a record deal with Island Records at 17.
 Sumner released their debut album The Constant in 2010 under the name I Blame Coco.
 They have acted in films and TV shows, including The Gentlemen and No Time to Die, and Ripley on Netflix in 2024.
 They were nominated for Best Newcomer at the Virgin Media Music Awards in 2010.

 Early life and education

 Eliot Paulina Sumner was born on 30 July 1990 in Pisa, Italy to actress Trudie Styler and musician Sting (Gordon Sumner).
 They grew up in Wiltshire, England, and were educated at Bryanston School and then the Fine Arts College in London.

 They grew up at Lake House, the family estate near Stonehenge.
 Eliot has two brothers (Jake and Giacomo), a sister (Mickey), an older half-brother (Joe), and a half-sister (Kate).
-Their family gave Sumner the nickname "Coco".
+Their family gave Sumner the nickname "Coco."
 Drawn to the outdoors, Sumner spent a lot of time alone in the woods.
 Their family gave Eliot their first guitar at age four or five.